stowball/hucssley/README.md

 …
 ```

-You could then add the `hucssley` class to a direct ancestor of your newly integrated component.
+You could then add the `hucssley` class to a direct ancestor of your newly integrated component, or add it globally to the `<html>` element (although this could have unexpected side-effects if using the reset).

 If this still doesn't produce a high enough specificity bump, you can also use the `hu-bump-specificity($increase-to-specificity)` mixin to arbitrarily increase it further: